 THC and CBD interact with the body’s endocannabinoid system, along with other regulatory systems, modulating various neurotransmitters.
 The ratio of THC:CBD in cannabis varies from strain to strain (or product to product) and leads to different therapeutic effects.

 What can THC be used for?

 THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can produce a feeling of euphoria, and the intoxicating effects of cannabis are mainly associated with THC.
-For medical purposes, the goal is not to experience intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are dose dependant.
-THC may be used with sleep disorders, muscle spasticity, chronic pain, nausea/vomiting and appetite stimulation.
+For medical purposes, the goal is not to experience intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are mainly dose dependant.
+This is why it is important for patients to be monitored by a registered medical practitioner.